brettz9/license-badger/README.md

-This project is currently of benefit for those projects which bring over third-party dependencies into their final distribution files and/or repo via a copy routine run upon dependency updates.
+This project is currently of benefit for those projects which bring over third-party dependencies into their final distribution files and/or repo via a copy routine (run upon dependency updates).

-Projects may do this to take advantage of npm versioning but instead of only deploying to clients that have the capability to install `dependencies`, they may wish to deploy to Github-based hosting services (such as Github Pages) which normally wouldn't bring in `node_modules` yet can host static files copied into a repository.
+Projects may do this to take advantage of npm versioning but instead of only deploying to clients that have the capability to install `dependencies`, they may wish to deploy to Github-based hosting services (such as Github Pages) which normally wouldn't bring in `node_modules` yet can host static files copied into a repository which can be viewed in browsers.

 Other current solutions may not be desired becayse a project may not wish to be forced to either: